rnxpyke/tiny-thoughts-on-security/thoughts/sane_xz.md

 These blobs contained an exploit payload that would be compiled into the library in specific build environments.
 The exploit in question allowed for remote code execution on affected systems.

-The malicious changes have been reverted since then, but online discource focused on the ['Trusting Trust'](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf) aspect of possible supply chain attacks in vital open source libraries.
+The malicious changes have been reverted since then, but online discourse focused on the ['Trusting Trust'](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf) aspect of possible supply chain attacks in vital open source libraries.
 Naturally, the trustworthiness of the was questioned quickly after the incident.

 In the general case, it is very difficult to establish well founded trust towards suppliers or their software.

 For security minded people, it is paramount to keep the Trusted Computing Base (TCB) as small as possible.
-The [Bazaar style](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html#catbmain) of software distribution in Open Source Software on the other hand leads to many participants of varying degress of trust.
+The [Bazaar style](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html#catbmain) of software distribution in Open Source Software on the other hand leads to many participants of varying degrees of trust.

 A common way of establishing trust in Open Source software is the way of social proof.
-Open Source maintainers gain trust by continiously producing (seemingly) well intentioned software.
+Open Source maintainers gain trust by continuously producing (seemingly) well intentioned software.
-Reviewers can principially make well founded judgments on the nature of a particular change in software by reviewing the changed source code.
+Reviewers can principally make well founded judgments on the nature of a particular change in software by reviewing the changed source code.
 The source code doesn't lie.
 (Well, except if it does, see the "On Trusting Trust" Paper.)

-In the real world however, people don't trust software projects like Linux because they have themselves reviewd the (million lines of) source code, but because they trust in the judgments of other users and/or reviewers of the software, or even in the good-heartedness of the project lead themselves.
+In the real world however, people don't trust software projects like Linux because they have themselves reviewed the (million lines of) source code, but because they trust in the judgments of other users and/or reviewers of the software, or even in the goodheartedness of the project lead themselves.
 That is to say, people trust software, or the creators of software based on their feelings and the "vibes" they get from the project.

 Sadly, the computer doesn't care about your feelings.